kreso-t/cncjs-kt-ext/README.md

 node . --port /dev/ttyACM0
 ```

-Once started it will (by default) connect to local cncjs server and register it self for listening and sending commands (similar way as i.e. cncjs keyboard pendant)
+Once started it will (by default) connect to local cncjs server and register it self for listening and sending commands (similar way as i.e. cncjs keyboard pendant).

-to see the other possible start options use:
+To list all start options use:

 ```bash
 node . --help
 ```

-once it receives the #autolevel command it will execute the probing and transform the gcode
+Once it receives the #autolevel command it will execute the probing and update the gcode with fixed values.

 ## How to use